andreisucman/elagrade-frontend/outstatic/content/posts/do-specialized-essay-graders-even-make-sense-when-you-can-grade-papers-with-chatgpt-for-free.md

 ### Grading papers with ChatGPT now takes more skill

-Now, you probably see where I'm getting.
-With the models becoming stupider, getting satisfactory results is starting to take more time and skill.
+Now, you probably see where I'm getting at.
+With the models becoming stupider, receiving satisfactory results is starting to take more time and skill.

 In fact, it's now almost impossible to get a decent reply from the first go with a long prompt.